-R657-6-19.
+R657-6-1917.
 Utah Pheasant Project.

-- (1) [Boy Scouts, Girl Scouts, or youth enrolled in 4-H or FFA]Youth groups may collect and rear pheasants from eggs in nests destroyed by normal hay mowing operations.
-The [4-H club leader, FFA adviser or Scout Master]administrator of the youth group shall first apply for and obtain a certificate of registration for this activity. - (2) Landowners or operators of mowing equipment may collect the eggs and possess them for no more than 24 hours for pick up by a person with a certificate of registration. - (3) Pheasants must be released by 16 weeks of age. - (4) These pheasants remain the property of the state of Utah.
+(1) Youth groups may collect and rear pheasants from eggs in nests destroyed by normal hay mowing operations.
+The administrator of the youth group shall first apply for and obtain a certificate of registration for this activity.

-R657-6-20.
+(2) Landowners or operators of mowing equipment may collect the eggs and possess them for no more than 24 hours for pick up by a person with a certificate of registration.

+- (3) Pheasants must be released by 16 weeks of age. - (4) These pheasants remain the property of the state.

+R657-6-2018.
 Use of Dogs.

-- (1) An individual may not use or permit a dog to harass, pursue, or take protected wildlife unless otherwise allowed for in Title 23, the , Wildlife Resources Code of Utah, [administrative]or the rules [issued under Wildlife Code, or]outlined in a guidebook of the Wildlife Board. - (2) Dogs may be used to locate and retrieve upland game during open upland game hunting seasons.
+(1) An individual may not use or permit a dog to harass, pursue, or take protected wildlife unless otherwise allowed for in Title 23A, the Wildlife Resources Code of UtahAct, or the rules outlined in a guidebook of the Wildlife Board.

+(2) Dogs may be used to locate and retrieve upland game during open upland game hunting seasons.

-- (3) Dogs are generally allowed on state wildlife management and waterfowl management areas, subject to the following conditions.
+(3) Dogs are generally allowed on state wildlife management and waterfowl management areas, subject to the following conditions.

-- (a) dogs are not allowed on the following state wildlife management areas and waterfowl management areas between March 10 and August 31 annually or as posted by the Division:
+(a) dogs are not allowed on the following state wildlife management areas and waterfowl management areas between March 10 and August 31 annually or as posted by the division:

-- (i) Annabella;

-- (ii) Bear River Trenton Property Parcel;

-- (iii) Bicknell Bottoms;

-- (iv) Blue Lake;

-- (v) Browns Park;

-- (vi) Bud Phelps;

-- (vii) Clear Lake;

-- (viii) Desert Lake;

-- (ix) Farmington Bay:

-- (x) Harold S. Crane;

-- (xi) Hatt's Ranch

-- (xii) Howard Slough;

-- (xiii) Huntington;

-- (xiv) James Walter Fitzgerald;

-- (xv) Kevin Conway:

-- (xvi) Locomotive Springs;

-- (xvii) Manti Meadows;

-- (xviii) Mills Meadows;

-- (xix) Montes Creek:

-- (xx) Nephi;

-- (xxi) Ogden Bay;

-- (xxii) Pahvant;

-- (xxiv) Public Shooting Grounds;

-- (xxv) Redmond Marsh;

-- (xxvi) Richfield;

-- (xxvii) Roosevelt;

-- (xxviii) Salt Creek;

-- (xxix) Scott M. Matheson Wetland Preserve;

-- (xxx) Steward Lake:

-- (xxxi) Timple Springs;

-- (xxxii) Topaz Slough;

-- (xxxiii) Utah Lake Wetland Preserve;

-- (xxxiv) Vernal; and
+(i) Annabella: (ii) Bear River Trenton Property Parcel; (iii) Bicknell Bottoms; (iv) Blue Lake; (v) Browns Park; (vi) Bud Phelps; (vii) Clear Lake; (viii) Desert Lake; (ix) Farmington Bay; (x) Harold S. Crane; (xi) Hatt's Ranch; (xii) Howard Slough; (xiii) Huntington; (xiv) James Walter Fitzgerald; (xv) Kevin Conway; (xvi) Locomotive Springs; (xvii) Manti Meadows; (xviii) Mills Meadows; (xix) Montes Creek; (xx) Nephi; (xxi) Ogden Bay; (xxii) Pahvant; (xxiv) Public Shooting Grounds; (xxv) Redmond Marsh; (xxvi) Richfield; (xxvii) Roosevelt: (xxviii) Salt Creek; (xxix) Scott M. Matheson Wetland Preserve; (xxx) Steward Lake; (xxxi) Timpie Springs; (xxxii) Topaz Slough; (xxxiii) Utah Lake Wetland Preserve; (xxxiv) Vernal; and

-- (xxxv) Willard Bay.
+(xxxv) Willard Bay.

-- (b) The Division may establish special restrictions for Division-managed properties, such as on-leash requirements and temporary or locational closures for dogs, and post them at specific Division properties and at Regional offices;
+(b) the division may establish special restrictions for Division-managed properties, such as on-leash requirements and temporary or locational closures for dogs, and post them at specific division properties and at Regional offices;

-- (c) Organized events or group gatherings of twenty-five (25) or more individuals that involve the use of dogs, such as dog training or trials, that occur on Division properties may require a special use permit as described in R657-28; and
+(c) organized events or group gatherings of 25 or more individuals that involve the use of dogs, such as dog training or trials, that occur on Division properties may require a special use permit as described in Rule R657-28;

-- (d) Dog training may be allowed in designated areas on Lee Kay Center and Willard Bay WMA by the Division without a special use permit.
+(d) dog training may be allowed in designated areas on Lee Kay Center and Willard Bay WMA by the Division without a special use permit; and

-- (e) Dogs are only allowed on the Nature Trail within they Hasenyager Nature preserve, and must be on a leash.
+(e) dogs are only allowed on the Nature Trail within they Hasenyager Nature preserve, and must be on a leash.

-- A person may train a dog on live wild game birds provided:
+(4) A person may train a dog on live wild game birds provided:

-- (a) the dog, or the person training the dog, may not harass, catch, capture, kill,

-injure, or at any time, possess any wild game birds, except during legal hunting seasons as provided in the Upland Game or Waterfowl proclamations of the Wildlife Board;
+(a) the dog, or the person training the dog, may not harass, catch, capture, kill, injure, or at any time, possess any wild game birds, except during legal hunting seasons as provided in the Upland Game or Waterfowl proclamations of the Wildlife Board;